arangodb/arangodb/Documentation/DocuBlocks/Rest/Documents/patch_update_multiple_documents.md

 synchronization for collections that have a default *waitForSync* value of *true*.

-The body of the response contains a JSON array of the same length as the input array with the information about the identifier and the revision of the updated documents.
+If the *silent* option is not set, the body of the response is an array of the same length as the input array, with the information about the identifier and the revision of the updated documents.
 In each entry, the attribute *_id* contains the known *document-id* of each updated document, *_key* contains the key which uniquely identifies a document in a given collection, and the attribute *_rev* contains the new document revision.
 In case of an error or violated precondition, an error object with the attribute *error* set to *true* and the attribute *errorCode* set to the error code is built.
+If the *silent* option is set, the body of the response is an array that will contain one entry per failed update operation.
+If no update operation has failed, the result will be an empty array.
+If errors happened and the *silent* option is set, it may not be possible to map the resulting errors unambiguously to the input values, because the result array may be shorter than the input array.
+Thus the *silent* option should only be used under circumstances that do not require error checking or when error checking can be very coarse-grained.

 If the query parameter *returnOld* is *true*, then, for each generated document, the complete previous revision of the document